-Rohos Logon Key 2-FA software secures your Terminal Server and allows to login into Remote Desktop by using a password + hardware USB token.
+Rohos Logon Key 2FA software secures your Terminal Server access and allows logging in into Remote Desktop by using a password + hardware USB token.

-Rohos Logon Key supports a variety for authentication devices including OTP technology and offers flexible 2 factor authentication control.
+Rohos Logon Key supports a variety of authentication devices

 - How it works

 How it works

 Rohos Logon Key